 J. Matthew Thompson (Partner)

-Matt concentrates his practice in the area of civil litigation, including the defense of cases in the areas of medical malpractice and professional liability, products liability, and commercial litigation.
-Matt regularly defends physicians, nurses, hospitals and clinics in professional liability claims involving significant injury or death.
-He has also defended complex product liability actions involving catastrophic injury.
-Matt also represents businesses and individuals in commercial and real estate litigation.
+Matt concentrates his practice in the defense of medical malpractice and healthcare litigation.
+He regularly defends physicians, advanced practice nurses, nurses, hospitals and clinics in professional liability and institutional negligence claims involving significant injury or death.

-Matt began his career with Heyl Royster in the fall of 2008, after working as a summer associate for the firm in the summer of 2007.
-During law school, he served as a judicial clerk to the Honorable Scott Drazewski, Circuit Judge for the Eleventh Judicial Circuit, McLean County, in 2006.
+Matt has spent his entire career with Heyl Royster following graduation from law school in 2008.
+Following his first year of law school, he served as a judicial clerk to the Honorable Scott Drazewski, Circuit Judge for the Eleventh Judicial Circuit, McLean County.
 He was also a member and articles editor for the Southern Illinois Law Journal.
 In 2015, Matt completed the International Association of Defense Trial Counsel (IADC) Trial Academy, held at Stanford University in Palo Alto, California.

 - Barry v.
 J.V., M.D.
-Second chaired defense verdict in favor of cardiovascular and thoracic surgeon, where plaintiff alleged wrongful death of 55 year old male resulting from a failure to timely diagnose acute mesenteric ischemia and obtain surgical consult on a patient admitted to the hospital for unrelated peripheral artery angiography.
+Defense verdict in favor of cardiovascular and thoracic surgeon, where plaintiff alleged wrongful death of 55 year old male resulting from a failure to timely diagnose acute mesenteric ischemia and obtain surgical consult on a patient admitted to the hospital for unrelated peripheral artery angiography.

 - Faso v.
 S.G., M.D.
-Second chaired defense verdict in favor of surgeon/intensivist, where plaintiff alleged failure to timely diagnose a post operative bleed and timely return to surgery following roux-en-y gastric bypass, resulting in code blue and hypoxic ischemic encephalopathy with permanent neurological deficit in 50 year old male.
+Defense verdict in favor of surgeon/intensivist, where plaintiff alleged failure to timely diagnose a post operative bleed and timely return to surgery following roux-en-y gastric bypass, resulting in code blue and hypoxic ischemic encephalopathy with permanent neurological deficit in 50 year old male.

 - Sayles v.
 K.K., M.D.
-Second chaired defense verdict in favor of pathologist, where plaintiff alleged failure to diagnose and failure to warn surgeon of peri-rectal neuroendocrine tumor in 42 yr. old female resulting in metastatic disease and death.
+Defense verdict in favor of pathologist, where plaintiff alleged failure to diagnose and failure to warn surgeon of peri-rectal neuroendocrine tumor in 42 yr. old female resulting in metastatic disease and death.

 - Nichols v.
-MMCI Circuit Court of Peoria County, Illinois - Medical malpractice action which arose from complications following surgical repair of a giant hernia.
-Plaintiff sustained catastrophic injuries, including vision loss, removal of a hip due to persistent infection, and an ileostomy.
+Hospital Medical malpractice action which arose from complications following surgical repair of a giant hernia.
+Plaintiff sustained catastrophic injuries, including blindness, removal of a hip due to persistent infection, and an ileostomy.
 During the course of the litigation, the parties disclosed a total of 24 expert witnesses across multiple disciplines.
 The case was settled favorably following a second mediation.

 - Mwesigwa v.
 DAP, Inc. Assisted in obtaining summary judgment in U.S. District Court for the Eastern District of Missouri, which found that the Federal Hazardous Substances Act preempts any state law cause of action based upon a theory that a product's label should have included warnings not required by the FHSA.
 District Court's grant of summary judgment was subsequently affirmed by U.S. Court of Appeals for the Eighth Circuit.